JosephPrichard/HttpRouter/README.md

 })
 ```

-A middleware is a function that takes a http.Handler as an argument (the next handler) and returns a http.Handler.
+A middleware is a function that takes a `http.Handler` as an argument (the next handler) and returns a `http.Handler`.
 All requests to the router will pass the middleware.
-In the example above `next.ServeHttp(w, r)` calls the next handler in the chain which could be a handler or another middleware.
+In the example above `next.ServeHTTP(w, r)` calls the next handler in the chain which could be a handler or another middleware.

+Middlewares will be added to any newly added routes they apply to.
+Adding a new middleware will not automatically add the middleware to any routes created beforehand, though.

 If we want to apply a middleware directly to a route and that route only we can use the `With` function.
 ```go